 House hunters and others interested in buying a property often look online, out of curiosity.
 One of the hidden gems of the online real estate market is surprisingly, Craigslist.
 The real estate section of the popular “yard sale” website might be just the place to begin your search for the perfect home or piece of land.

-There are several reasons why the real estate section on Phoenix Craigslist is a good place to search for a home.
+There are several reasons why the real estate section on craigslist phoenix for sale is a good place to search for a home.
 Many postings are by homeowners who want to sell on their own, which could mean they're highly motivated to sell quickly.
 A highly motivated seller means, as a buyer, you are in a position to get a better price.

 Another reason why Craigslist is an interesting option is that you could discover a home that you wouldn’t normally see, or even consider.
 Homes that are for sale by the owner obviously will not be found on a Realtor's website.
 Repossessions and tax lien properties also often turn up on Craigslist.